DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 - Too restrictive?
 - Not restrictive enough?
 If you want to search a wide swath of the parameter space, consider increasing the number of basinhopping iterations (`Maxiter`).
 This gives you more chances to find the global minima of your objective function.

-### Seeing yellow

-If the results of your optimization look close to successful but aren't quite there yet, try increasing:

-- Rerun the simulation only with the intervention set to the optimal value and with *more number of samples*
-- `Maxiter` and `Maxfeval`.